 Here's how to get your hands on some of the biggest tech companies in the world.

-They've become a big deal in Australia in the last few years because investors have started to become more aware of the big profit opportunities overseas companies offer.
+FAANG stocks have become increasingly popular in Australia over the years because investors have become more aware of the big profit opportunities overseas companies offer.

 Can I buy FAANG stocks on the ASX?

 No, you cannot directly buy the likes of Netflix, Google, Amazon or Facebook shares on the ASX.
 These major tech companies are not listed in Australia but are instead listed on the Nasdaq in the US.

 But don’t worry, you can access the Nasdaq from Australia and buy these shares directly through an online broker that offers US stocks.
 You can check out some of these in the comparison table below.